erik78se/layer-pyapp-snapped/README.md

 ```

 # Pushing to Charmstore
 For the world to use.
+See also: release.sh
 ```bash
 cd builds
 charm push ./pyapp-snapped